mightykatun/apt-update-script/README.md

 # APT Update script
-Script that makes it easy to automate apt updates on linux.
+Script that makes it easy and pretty to automate apt updates on linux.

 Use ase follows:
 `sudo apt update`\